 'What makes a good story?'

-Our number activities will continue to focus on recognising and ordering numbers as well as writing simple addition and subtraction.
+Our number activities will continue to focus on recognising and ordering numbers as well as writing simple addition and subtraction number sentences.
 We will be building their use and understanding of mathematical vocabulary.
 The children will be involved in problem solving activities to develop their understanding of number and number operations.

 'Who could we ask for help?'

 Over the next half term we will be answering the question “Who could we ask for help?”
-The children will be exploring different professions such as the police, fire fighters, nurses, doctors and paramedics.
-We will be looking at where they work, what they do, what they wear and the special equipment they might use.
+The children will be exploring different professions such as the police, firemen, nurses and doctors.
+They will be looking at where they work, what they do, what uniforms they wear and the special equipment they might use.
 We will be hoping to have visitors from some of these professions to talk about their work with the children.
 Imaginative role play of different professions will be a key aspect of the children’s learning.

 We will be consolidating counting and ordering numbers to 10 and then to 15 and 20.
 We will continue to develop problem solving skills and the correct use of mathematical vocabulary and terminology, encouraging children to explain their thinking and rationale.
 Children will use everyday language to talk about size and shape, exploring everyday objects using mathematical language.

 RD - Friday morning and Thursday afternoon

 'What changes do we see at this time of year?'

 This half term we will be exploring the question, “What changes do we see at this time of year?”
 The children will be finding out all about animals that hibernate and exploring the reasons why this occurs.
 We will be focussing on bears using the books “Brown Bear, Brown Bear, What do you see?” and “Polar Bear, Polar Bear what do you hear?”
 The children will be encouraged to use story language both when discussing texts but also to develop their emergent writing.